 Governing Body - a public authority established by the UK, or any other relevant country, pursuant to the UK GDPR.

 Personal Data - means any information that can be used to personally identify an individual.

-Data Within Your Control - means the Personal Data in Your Account that Create process on your behalf, and on your instructions as part of the Services, but only to the extent that you are subject to EU Data Protection Law in respect of such Personal Data.
+Data Within Your Control - means the Personal Data in Your Account that Create process on your behalf, and on your instructions as part of the Services, but only to the extent that you are subject to UK Data Protection Law in respect of such Personal Data.